 Hyundai Kona Electric motor, drive & performance

-A powerful motor means the Kona Electric has what it takes to surprise a hot hatch at the traffic lights, but its considerable weight and comfort-focused handling mean it’s most at home around town or on the motorway.
+A powerful motor means the Kona Electric has what it takes to surprise a hot hatchback at the traffic lights, but its considerable weight and comfort-focused handling mean it’s most at home pottering around town or cruising on the motorway.
 Even the lower-powered car feels pokey enough for most thanks to all of that power being instantly available, unlike an internal combustion engine.
 Both motors produce the same 395Nm of torque.

 Hyundai Kona Electric motor, 0-62mph and acceleration

-There are also paddles behind the steering wheel that you can pull to operate the regenerative braking system, allowing you to gently slow the car to a stop while giving the battery a boost – without touching the brake pedal.
+There are paddles behind the steering wheel that you can pull to operate the regenerative braking system, allowing you to gently slow the car to a stop while giving the battery a boost – without touching the brake pedal.

 Progress is pleasingly silent from inside, unless you’re accelerating hard, when a faint whine from the motor is audible.
-In order to alert pedestrians and cyclists to your approach, Hyundai has added a not-unpleasant harmonic hum to replace the engine note of a traditional car.
+In order to alert pedestrians and cyclists to your approach, Hyundai has added a not-unpleasant harmonic hum to replace the engine note of a traditional car at low speeds.

 The handling is unremarkable, too, with a tendency for the nose to drift wide into understeer quite early if you’re trying to push the car into corners with any sort of commitment.
 On the plus side, the silent interior, well composed suspension and easy-driving nature of the Kona Electric make it a likeable companion for drivers who want a relaxing, comfortable drive.